 - Feral pigs require food that is high in protein to reproduce.

 - The reproductive potential of feral pigs is more similar to that of rabbits than to other large animals.
 Under favourable conditions, breeding can occur throughout the year and sows can produce two weaned litters every 12 to 15 months, with an average of 6 piglets per litter.
 This gives feral pigs the capacity to recover quickly from the effects of control programs or drought.

 - Feral pigs form herds or 'mobs' based on a maternal hierarchy — a dominant female (sow) leads the group.
 The dominant sow will lead other members of the group to food, water and shelter.
 Adult males (boars) are mostly solitary.
 Groups of young males under 18 months of age will form 'bachelor' mobs.

 - Feral pigs can travel long distances to find food or water or to escape hunting pressure.

-Further information on feral pig characteristics and behaviour.
+See feral pig for more information about their characteristics and behaviour.

 - Control feral pigs before they cause severe crop losses, vegetation damage, waterway sedimentation, soil erosion and livestock predation.